Rethinking Outer Space

 I remember coming across an online essay that attempted to defend space exploration expenditure by highlighting how others spend their cash and how governments generally allocate funds.
 The author (a big fan of science fiction it should be noted) defended space ‘investment’ by pointing to society’s wastefulness in general.

-Stop the bus!
 This is an astonishing opinion when you think it through.
-Two wrongs will never make a right, not even in space.
+Two wrongs will never make a right, especially in space.
 Why not justify NASA’s funding by highlighting the fact that the Pentagon’s annual space budget has been even higher?
-Or how about the mega-fortune spent globally on junk food that’s literally killing millions each year?
+Or how about the mega-fortune spent globally on junk food that’s playing its part in shortening lives each year?
 A daft rationale if ever I heard one.
 No, we must assess this problem on its own merit.

 (As a sobering aside on the subject of waste – several years ago “workers at the Marshall Space Flight Center in Alabama accidentally threw away parts of the International Space Station worth almost $1 million” [James Oberg, Houston, we have a problem, New Scientist magazine, April 2000].
 And let’s not forget the $100,000 toolkit lost in space.)